 Throughout your career you will be expected to undertake continuous professional development, keeping up to date with policies, procedures and developments in the field.

-With further experience you might gain promotion to senior posts where you are training other APTs or managing a mortuary.
+With further experience you could progress to the RSPH Level 4 Diploma.
+You might gain promotion to senior posts where you are training other APTs or managing a mortuary.

 You might train in a specialist field such as assisting forensic pathologists with murder victims.